PamixSun/pamixsun.github.io/_posts/2018-3-31-optic-disc-and-cup-localization.markdown

 ### Papers

-THis work has been accepted by **ISBI 2018** as a one-page abstract.
+THis work has been accepted by **the IEEE International Symposium on Biomedical Imaging (ISBI) 2018** as a one-page abstract.